Table of Contents

 A long-distance relationship is a romantic relationship where both partners are separated by geographical distance.

 Sometimes couples persevere to be in a long-distance relationship for years.
 If a long-distance relationship works for them, that’s fine.
 But if you are finding that your long-distance relationship is hard and you are struggling through it, ask yourself if it’s worth it for you.
+Click here to learn about benefits and challenges of a long-distance relationship.

 Relationships are supposed to be fun.
 You share your time and space with another person to help each other and love each other.
 Relationships are supposed to bring joy and contribute to your life in general.